Year of Service Overview

 Working 32 hours a week (Monday-Thursday) at an organization within the Denver community.
 We place volunteers at a wide variety of nonprofits and schools that serve many different populations.
-We specifically partner with organizations that aren't just serving immediate needs, but are also working towards systemic change and long-term equality.
+We specifically partner with organizations serving immediate basic needs and are working towards systemic change and long-term equality.

 Each volunteer has room and board completely covered.
 Additionally, volunteers receive a grocery stipend to use with their community for food costs.
 Volunteers do not need to fundraise any money beforehand.
-Each month, volunteers receive a small stipend to cover personal expenses.
+Each month, volunteers receive a small stipend to cover personal expenses and overall wellness.

 Additional financial supports: mental health services, medical insurance, travel to Denver at the beginning of the year, travel leaving Denver after completion of the program, bus transportation to work, a bike and any repairs, an education award, loan deferment assistance.